-Goal: Assist the training bureau with ensuring as many IDES staff as possible are aware of the
+Goal: Assist the training bureau with ensuring as many IDES staff as possible are aware of the Nondiscrimination, Anti-harassment and other related EEO laws, statutes and IDES Policies and Procedures which are in effect.

-Nondiscrimination, Anti-harassment and other related EEO laws, statutes and IDES responsibilities regarding Nondiscrimination and Anti-harassment policies and procedures, as well as general training courses.
+Objective: To ensure training is provided for employees concerning their rights and responsibilities regarding Nondiscrimination and Anti-harassment policies and procedures, as well as general training courses.